landoncayia/HotProspects/README.md

 # HotProspects

-A simple iOS app, built using SwiftUI, that allows the user to track people they meet at conferences using QR codes.
+A simple iOS app, built using SwiftUI, that allows peopole to track others they meet at conferences using QR codes.

 ## Installing / Getting started